marekcwirko-coforge/marekcwirko-coforge/README.md

 ## Hi there 👋
-⚡ Fun fact: doing a kick-jump with AI coding
+⚡ Doing a kick-jump with AI coding

 <!--
 **marekcwirko-coforge/marekcwirko-coforge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.